zhengyijia/CoNHD/README.md

 ### Preprocessing

-The datasets can be preprocessed using the following commands, which generates the initial node features through hypergraph random walk:
+The datasets can be preprocessed using the following commands, which generates the initial node features through hypergraph random walks:

 ```shell
 cd script